gumyr/cq_warehouse/docs/fastener.rst

   * ``SetScrew``: iso4026
   * ``SocketHeadCapScrew``: iso4762, asme_b18.3

-* [Washer](#washer) - the base washer class
+* `Washer <washer>` - the base washer class

   * ``PlainWasher``: iso7094, iso7093, iso7089, iso7091
   * ``ChamferedWasher``: iso7090
   * ``CheeseHeadWasher``: iso7092

-See [Extending the fastener sub-package](#Extending-the-fastener-sub-package) for guidance on how to easily add new sizes or entirely new types of fasteners.
+See `Extending the fastener sub-package <Extending-the-fastener-sub-package>` for guidance on how to easily add new sizes or entirely new types of fasteners.

  The following example creates a variety of different sized fasteners: